 Asthma is one of those illnesses that requires care for a lifetime so costs can add up quite a lot.
 Here are some subsidies you might be able to make use of.

 Parents can use their Medisave to pay for their kid’s asthma treatment.
 (It’s one of the 19 chronic conditions that are covered.)

 There are limits though.
-Every year, you can withdraw up to $400 per Medisave account, from up to 10 immediate family members’ accounts.
+Every year, you can withdraw up to $500 or $700 per Medisave account, from up to 10 immediate family members’ accounts.
 You also have to co-pay 15% in cash for each claim.
-Finally, you have to visit one of the 700 listed GP clinics/medical groups under the Medisave scheme.
+Finally, you have to visit one of the Medisave approved clinics.

 Yes, you can claim asthma treatment under MediShield Life, but only for hospitalisation in public hospitals.

-You can claim $700 a day for admission into a normal ward (which means you typically need to co-pay about 3% to 10% of the bill).
-There’s a claim limit of $100,000 per year but no limit to the amount you can claim in your lifetime.
+You can claim $800 a day for admission into a normal ward (which means you typically need to co-pay about 3% to 10% of the bill).
+You will also need to pay a deductible of $1,500 to $3,000 before your MediShield Life coverage kicks in.
+There’s a claim limit of $150,000 per year but no limit to the amount you can claim in your lifetime.